-The volumes of freight being moved are projected to increase steadily30.
-The corridor to South Port has the capacity to cope with increases in freight projected31.
+The volumes of freight being moved are projected to increase steadily34.
+The corridor to South Port has the capacity to cope with increases in freight projected35.
 Rail already moves significant volumes of bulk and containerised freight into Port Chalmers.
-Demand for road access to interface with rail services will place increasing pressure on the roading corridor32.
-Increasing heavy traffic volumes on SH88, a commuter route between Port Chalmers and Dunedin, which traverses residential areas, pose safety concerns for the local community.
+Demand for road access to interface with rail services would place increasing pressure on the roading corridor36.